Mobile Brigade Corps: Gegana

+Today the national Gegana unit is reflagged as a regiment with 4-5 battalions.

 This unit was formed in 1976 as a detachment.
 At first, it was meant to deal with aircraft hijacking.
 Later in 1995, with the expansion of Brimob, the Gegana Detachment was expanded to become the 2nd BRIMOB Regiment.
 However, there are a select few specialists who are very skilled in these specialties.
-Gegana does not have battalions or companies.
-The regiment is broken down into several detachments.
+Gegana until the 2020s did not have battalions or companies in the national level.
+The national battalion, alongside the HHC, was then organized into several detachments.
 Within each detachment they are split into sub-detachments (sub-den), and within each sub-den they are further sub-divided into several units.
 Each unit usually consists of 10 personnel.
 One sub-den consists of 40 personnel, and one detachment consists of about 280 personnel.

 One operation is usually assigned to one unit.
 Therefore, from the 10 people in that unit, six are required to have special skills: two for EOD (Explosives and Ordnance Disposal), two for search and rescue operations, and two for counter-terrorist operations.
 In any operation, two experts are designated Operators One and Two while the rest of the unit members become the Support Team.

 For example, in counter-terrorism operations, the designated Operators must have sharp-shooting skills, ability to negotiate, and be an expert in storm-and-arrest procedures.
 These skills and operations are not meant to be lethal because the main goal of every Gegana operation is to arrest suspects and bring them to the court.
 Unless there is a situation that is compromised, Gegana avoids the use of lethal force.

 In Search and Rescue operations, the personnel are required to have the basic capabilities of diving, rappelling, shooting, and first aid.
 In anti-bomb operation, the Operators have to be the expert in their respective fields.
 Each Gegana personnel has been introduced to various types of bombs in general, including the risks of handling them.
 There are specific procedures for handling each bomb, including the required timing.

-Currently, Gegana's national battalion has three Explosive Ordnance Disposal (EOD) tactical vehicles.
+Currently, Gegana's national regiment has three Explosive Ordnance Disposal (EOD) tactical vehicles.

 Gegana battalions or companies are present in each provincial police unit.